mojaloop/documentation/docs/community/mojaloop-roadmap.md

 # The Mojaloop Roadmap

+The Mojaloop Foundation, in collaboration with the Community, maintains a Roadmap for the development and enhancement of the Mojaloop platform.

 The roadmap is built around the concept of three pillars, which are:

 1. Make it easier to deploy Mojaloop